 Due to the potential for MMA students having to travel outside the United States for cruises/co-ops, and the recommendations from the American College Health Association and the Center for Disease Control, Maine Maritime Academy also requires evidence of the following immunizations:

 - 2nd dose measles administered between the ages of 2-4 years or later,

 - Varicella (chickenpox) or history of having had the disease,

 - Hepatitis B vaccine (series of 3 doses given at appropriate intervals),

 - Hepatitis A vaccine (series of 2 doses given at appropriate intervals),

 - Mantoux test for tuberculosis

-- A physician’s statement declaring that vaccination is medically inadvisable, or
+- A physician’s statement declaring that vaccination is medically inadvisable

-Any student exempt from compliance will be required to leave MMA if there is one or more incubation periods/outbreaks of any disease on campus.
-Also, be aware that a student may be denied to cruise/co-op if, in view of the attending medical professional, the student does not meet the immunization requirements or recommendations.
+Any student exempt from compliance will be required to leave MMA if there are one or more incubation periods/outbreaks of any disease on campus.
+Also, be aware that a student may not be permitted to cruise/co-op if, in view of the attending medical professional, the student does not meet the immunization requirements or recommendations.